smolijar/gitwiki-thesis/src/analysis/user-access.md

 This is important because the system needs to have means of authenticating the user on the web as well as of checking the authorization rules for the repository access, which behaves in the exactly same fashion as the one over SSH.

 Note that these are neither an installation instructions, nor an in depth explanation of Gitolite works inside.
-Just bare essential to understand it's basic concepts.
+Just bare essential to understand its basic concepts.

 #### Install